zulip/zulip/api_docs/incoming-webhooks-overview.md

     !!! tip ""

-        A stream ID can be found when [browsing streams][browse-streams] in the web app via the URL.
+        A stream ID can be found when [browsing streams][browse-streams] in the web app via the URL or under the "Stream details" section.

 * `topic`: The topic in the specified stream for the integration to send notifications to.
 The topic should also be